The field is set for the 2021 NCAA men's tournament.

 Replacement teams are on standby if a team is forced to bow out due to COVID-19 prior to the 6 pm ET deadline on Tuesday.

 A positive coronavirus test also halted the season of the Duke Blue Devils.
 Duke had won their first two games of the ACC tournament before having to bow out.
-The Blue Devils likely needed to win the ACC tournament to make the NCAA tournament in 2021.
+The Blue Devils had needed to win the ACC tournament to make the NCAA tournament in 2021.

 Duke's absence is the first time since the 1994-95 season in which the Blue Devils will not be in the Big Dance.
 Joining them on the sideline is perennial power Kentucky, making for the first time since the 1976 season neither Duke or Kentucky is in the NCAA tournament.